 The CFO informs the Chief Executive Officer, the Board of Directors, and the Audit Committee of capital and liquidity issues as they occur in accordance with established policies and guidelines.
 The Company targets to have a cash reserve or credit lines greater than 15% of the Company's prior year's revenues.
-Management has assessed the Company's cash position at January 31, 2022 and determined that it is sufficient to meet its financial obligations despite the reduction in revenue related to the COVID-19 pandemic.
+Management has assessed the Company's cash position at April 30, 2022 and determined that it is sufficient to meet its financial obligations.